L42-AI/AH/README.md

 - Gentic Pooling
   This also runs one hillclimber up until a malus of 125**, but afterwards runs a genetic algorithm using four cores with multiprocessing.
  - Iterations dependent
   Set the number of mutations a hillclimber is allowed to perform before returning the new schedule to compare with the other schedules to be dependent on the malus     score.
 The mutations allowed on each iteration of the algorithm will be given by: Total malus * iterations dependent.
-In our experience, 4 resulted in the best         results as can be seen in the graph below
+In our experience, 4 resulted in the best         results as can be seen in the graph above
  - Iterations fixed
   Give the hillclimbers a fixed number of allowed mutations before returning its new schedule
  - Duration